 To become a licensed debt adjuster in VT, you must first register as an agent with the Vermont Secretary of State.
 License applications must be completed in full and include the following attachments:

 - surety bond

 - tax certification

 Don’t wait to adjust distributed money!
-Apply for your free quote by clicking here.
+Apply for your free quote.